 THEN, my wide-ranging history of the first fifty years of Science Fiction Fandom in

-fanzines, as well as writing to and conducting interviews with many old time fans, I
+and old fanzines, as well as writing to and conducting interviews with many old time fans,

 to the Beatles.
 The first major work to cover this subject in the UK, it became the

-history of UK fandom from 1980 onward is a story for someone else to tell) and realised
+fandom from 1980 onward is a story for someone else to tell) saw its first book

-the internet afforded me an opportunity I did not have when I originally wrote it, hence
+resources I did not have when I originally wrote THEN, resources I took full